sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/faq.md

 Can I try Marketing Campaigns with test sends before deciding whether to migrate?
 {% endanchor %}

 Yes.
-We encourage you to give Marketing Campaigns a try at any time.
+We encourage you to [give Marketing Campaigns a try at any time](https://sendgrid.com/marketing_campaigns/ui/tour).
 To make this even more approachable, you can store up to 2,000 contacts for free.

+To get started, simply click your username in the upper right corner from the Legacy Newsletter dashboard and click **Account Overview**.
+Select **Marketing** from the left hand navigation menu and click **Tour** under Marketing Campaigns.

 You can also choose to send using both Legacy Newsletter and Marketing Campaigns at the same time.